manuGil/online-core/docs/source/data-quality.rst

 Digitising operations leading to errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A common cause of errors has its origin in data acquisition through digitisation.
-When digitising features from a base map the resulting accuracy is related to the scale that is being used at the moment of digitising, this is related to the concept of `Perkal band`_.
+When digitising features from a base map the resulting accuracy is related to the scale that is being used at the moment of digitising, this is related to the concept of |ltb| `Perkal band`_.
 The basic principle is that the smaller the scale, the less accurate the digitalisation will be.

 Task 1.4